National security, Modi appeal will propel BJP to better its 2014 tally: Shah

 -

-Expressing confidence that the BJP will better its 2014 Lok Sabha tally, its president Amit Shah predicted that the saffron party will win over 55 new seats, propelled by its focus on national security and Prime Minister Narendra Modi's appeal across the country.
+Expressing confidence that the BJP will better its 2014 tally, its president Amit Shah has predicted that the saffron party will win over 55 new seats in the Lok Sabha elections, propelled by Prime Minister Narendra Modi's appeal and popular support to its national security plank.

-Shah also scorned Congress president Rahul Gandhi and his sister Priyanka Gandhi Vadra for their criticism of Modi for attacking their father late Rajiv Gandhi, asserting that "they cannot run away from their past however much they try".
+Shah also scoffed at Congress president Rahul Gandhi and his sister Priyanka Gandhi Vadra for their criticism of Modi for attacking their father late Rajiv Gandhi, asserting that "they cannot run away from their past however much they try".

-In an interview to PTI, Shah, who is at the helm of the ruling party since 2014, talked about various aspects of the high-stakes elections, where a fragmented opposition is taking on the BJP-led NDA, which hopes to retain power, riding on its nationalism and development planks.
+In an interview to PTI, Shah, who is at the ruling party's helm since 2014, talked about various aspects of the high-stakes elections, where a fragmented opposition is taking on the BJP-led NDA, which hopes to retain power, riding on its nationalism and development planks.

 The party will win more than 23 seats in West Bengal and 13-15 seats in Odisha, he added.
 The BJP had won two and one seat in these two states respectively in 2014.